-The original budget adopted for fiscal year 2022-2023 was revised several times during the fiscal year.
+The original budget adopted for fiscal year 2023-2024 was revised several times during the fiscal year.
 Budget revisions were approved by the Board of Education to adjust for changes in grant monies that were awarded to the Office of Education, and other changes during the fiscal year.

-Budgeted revenue exceeded actual receipts by \$139.8 million, mainly due to Early Learning and Care Reopening Schools fund for COVID testing of \$7.3 million and Coronavirus-related grants of \$30.0 million budgeted, but not spent.
-Federal and state programs were budgeted at the full amount of the grant.
-Not all budgeted expenditures for those grants were incurred by June 30, 2023.
-Early Head Start and Head Start of \$60.0 million, American Rescue Plan of \$5.2 million, AB 130 Foster Youth Direct of \$5.0 million, GAIN of \$7.8 million, and Medi-Cal Administrative Activities of \$14.5 million, and Student Behavioral Health Incentive of \$9.6 million were budgeted at the full amount of the grant.
-Not all budgeted expenditures for those grants were incurred by June 30, 2023.
-The remaining funding will be expended and recognized in the 2023-2024 fiscal year.
+Budgeted revenue exceeded actual receipts by \$58.3 million, mainly due to federal and state programs budgeted at the total allocation of the grant.
+Not all budgeted expenditures for those grants were incurred by June 30, 2024.
+Early Head Start and Head Start of \$58.0 million, GAIN of \$7.0 million, and Medi-Cal Administrative Activities of \$9.7 million were budgeted at the full amount of the grant.
+Not all budgeted expenditures for those grants were incurred by June 30, 2024.
+The remaining funding will be expended and recognized in the 2024-2025 fiscal year.
+Student Behavioral Health Incentive spending was over budget by \$13.6 million.

-Total actual expenditures were \$220.5 million lower than budgeted, mainly due to Early Learning and Care Reopening Schools fund for COVID testing of \$7.3 million and Coronavirus-related grants of \$30.3 million were spent less than budgeted.
-Head Start and Early Head Start did not spend approximately \$60.0 million of their funding.
-Remaining funds will be carried over to the 2023-2024 fiscal year.
-AB 130 Foster Youth Direct, GAIN, American Rescue Plan, Student Behavioral Health Incentive and Medi-Cal Administrative and other miscellaneous grants spent \$67.7 million less than budgeted.
-Differentiated Assistance funding of \$14.1 million was postponed until the 2023-2024 fiscal year.
-Salaries and benefits were budgeted at the full yearly cost for all approved positions, but many vacant positions remained unfilled for periods of time during the year pending recruitment, or were not filled immediately as a cost-saving measure.
+Total actual expenditures were \$143.1 million lower than budgeted, mainly due to Head Start and Early Head Start not spending approximately \$57.8 million, Student Behavioral Health Incentive not spending approximately \$10.5 million.
+Remaining funds will be carried over to the 2024-2025 fiscal year.
+GAIN, California Community Schools Partnership Program, Juvenile Court Schools, Title I, and other miscellaneous grants spent \$28.9 million less than budgeted.
+Differentiated Assistance funding of \$7.1 million was postponed until the 2024-2025 fiscal year.
+Salaries and benefits were budgeted at the full yearly cost for all approved positions, but many vacant positions remained unfilled for periods of time during the year due to pending recruitment or were not filled immediately as a cost-saving measure.